Introduction

 VS Code settings

 VS Code doesn’t come included with all necessary/useful tools for developing a Python application.
-Therefore, be sure the following are installed:
+Therefore, a few extensions have been added in dodeka/backend/.vscode/extensions.json.
+VS Code should automatically recommend them for you to install.

 Routes